JureSeselj/tasty_blog/README.md

 ![Navbar]()

-* In the navbar users can access to the categories list by clicking on the dropdown menu.
+* In the navbar users can access on categories list by clicking on the dropdown menu.

 ### Footer